vosferatu/sdis/proj1/README.md

 We will test your implementation also with that of other groups, and possibly our own, to ensure that the protocols are implemented in an interoperable way.
 Therefore, we urge you to test your project with those of other groups as your development progresses, rather than leaving interoperability testing to the very end of project development.

 A proficient **concurrent** implementation of the subprotocols (without enhancements) is worth a project grade of 70%, as shown in the following table.
-To achieve concurrency, you can use either multiple threads or Java NIO.

 | Subprotocol	| Weight |
 |:----------:|:--------:|